Quick Start

 }

-• You can omit parameters that are not used in the function, like _req, _depot, and _ctrl here, which can be simply left out:
+• You can omit unused parameters in the function.
+For example, _req, _depot, and _ctrl are not used here and can be omitted entirely:

 #[handler]